aacacustica/Audio_Processing/SPL/readme.md

 ### Important Notes

-The program logs information, warnings, and errors to a file named leq_levels.log.
+The program logs information, warnings, and errors to a file named `leq_levels.log`.
-The default calibration constant, in the absence of a specific device calibration, is -10.16.
+The default calibration constant, in the absence of a specific device calibration, is `-10.16`.
-The program expects audio files to be in .wav format.
+The program expects audio files to be in `.wav` format.

 <br>
 <br>